Introduction To Motorcycle Maintenance - Page 1

 This document is an introduction to motorcycle maintenance.
 It is intended for newer riders or those with little or no experience maintaining motorcycles.
 This is more of a general guide and does not contain detailed step by step instructions (for most tasks).
 Your owner’s manual and service manual should take precedence over this document.

-Disclaimer: the author is not a formally trained motorcycle mechanic but is sharing his own knowledge and experience maintaining his own personal motorcycles over several years as well as information obtained from a number of factory service manuals.
+Disclosure: The author is sharing his own knowledge and experience servicing his own and family member's motorcycles (>20 over time) over 30+ years as well as information obtained from a number of factory service manuals.
+The author has no formal training in motorcycle servicing.
 Use this document at your own risk.
-It is recommended that you refer to the owner’s manual and service manual specific to your motorcycle, or consult a reputable motorcycle service department if in doubt.
+It is recommended that you refer to the owner’s manual and/or factory service manual for your motorcycle for specific information.

-So, what is included in common motorcycle maintenance, how difficult is it, and what tools and supplies are required?
-Common maintenance tasks include such things as pre-ride checks, topping up fluids, oil changes, air filter servicing, etc. Some items may be performed frequently while others are done only occasionally.
-The more your motorcycle is ridden, the more frequently it will require inspection or maintenance.
-The conditions under which it is ridden, or exposed to, will also affect the frequency of those tasks.
+So, what's included in common motorcycle maintenance, how difficult is it, and what tools and supplies are required?
+Common maintenance tasks include such things as oil and filter changes, air filter servicing, chain maintenance, brake fluid replacement, valve clearance adjustments, etc. Some items may be performed frequently while others are done only occasionally.
+Time, the amount your motorcycle is ridden, and the conditions under which it is ridden, or exposed to, will affect the frequency of those tasks.
 Some motorcycles also require more maintenance than others.
 See the maintenance schedule in your owner’s manual or service manual.

-Most of the information in this guide is applicable to most motorcycles, but some information is specific to 4-stroke engines (as opposed to 2-stroke engines or electric motorcycles).
+Most of the information in this guide is applicable to most motorcycles, but some information is specific to 4-stroke (4T) engines (as opposed to 2-stroke (2T) engines or electric motorcycles).

 The difficulty of common maintenance tasks varies, but the ones discussed in detail here are not technically difficult (with a few possible exceptions which are noted).